vlemoine/shadesof.blue/content/about.md

 ## Blue vs Azure vs Cyan

-This site includes all hues of "blue," whether if it it falls more in to the cyan territory, from more green-leaning to almost violet.
+This site includes all hues of "blue," from the blue we know on the web, to cyan, and the teal and azures in between.

 ## What is Indigo anyway?

 In my personal opinion, what our culture has deemed "blue," such as blue jeans, is actually indigo!

+## Hues tracked

+This site tracks the approximate hues 180 - 240